Assist. Prof. Dr. Reana Bezić

 Zagreb Faculty of Law

-Dr. Reana Bezić holds Assistant position at University of Zagreb, Faculty of Law, Chair of Criminal Law, where she is teaching criminology, victimology, comparative criminology and basics of criminal law.
+Dr. Reana Bezić holds Assistant Professor position at University of Zagreb, Faculty of Law, Chair of Criminal Law, where she is teaching criminology, victimology, comparative criminology and basics of criminal law.
 After graduating from the Faculty of Law, University of Zagreb, she started working as a research assistant at the Max Planck partner group for Balkan Criminology (MPPG) at the University of Zagreb, Faculty of Law in cooperation with the MPICC.
 She earned her PhD at the University of Freiburg’s Faculty of Law in coop. with the Max Planck Institute for Foreign and International Criminal Law in Freiburg (MPICC), Germany.
 She was a visiting doctoral researcher and fellowship holder of the Max Planck Society at the MPICC in 2015, 2016 and 2018.
 In 2015 she has been granted with Basileus V, Erasmus Mundus Action 2 project, funded by European Commission.

 She has published several scientific and professional papers and participated actively in a number of national and international scientific conferences.

 Supervisor(s): Prof. Dr. Dr. h.c.
 Hans-Jörg Albrecht, Prof. Dr. Anna-Maria Getoš Kalac